gitter-badger/MSController/README.md

     ExcelHandler excelHandler = new ExcelHandler();
     excelHandler.open(FILEPATH);
     string data = excelHandler.getCell("A", 1);  // Gets value from cell A1
-    string dataLast = excelHandler.getLastRowCell("A");  // Gets the value from the last occupied row in column A excelHandler.writeCell("A", 2, data);  // Writes data to cell A2 excelHandler.close();
+    string dataLast = excelHandler.getLastCellInRow("A");  // Gets the value from the last occupied row in column A excelHandler.writeCell("A", 2, data);  // Writes data to cell A2 excelHandler.close();